KeyboardKit/KeyboardKit/Readmes/Actions.md

 You can handle actions that have no standard behavior by implementing a custom action handler, like the demo app does.

+## Secondary callout actions

+Secondary callout actions are actions that can be presented in a callout when an action is being pressed.

+You can use these actions in any way you like, but KeyboardKit also lets you specify a `SecondaryCalloutActionProvider` that can be used to provide secondary callout actions for keyboard actions.

+`KeyboardContext` has a `secondaryCalloutActionProvider` that you can use for this.
+KeyboardKit will apply a `StandardSecondaryCalloutActionProvider` by default, but you can replace it with any custom action handler.

+## Callouts

+KeyboardKit supports two different kind of callouts - input callouts and secondary input callouts:

+* Input callouts highlight the currently pressed keyboard.
+* Secondary input callouts present secondary inputs for the currently pressed keyboard.

+These two callouts are SwiftUI exclusive and require `KeyboardKitSwiftUI`.
+The SwiftUI-based `SystemKeyboard` automatically sets up both callouts and the standard keyboard button gestures will trigger them accordingly.

 ## Appearance

-The standard system look of each action depends on the current color scheme, keyboard appearance etc. `KeyboardKitSwiftUI` contains utilities to help you with this, but you can also apply keyboard actions to any views, with completely custom looks and behaviors.
+The standard system look of each action depends on the current color scheme, keyboard appearance etc.

+`KeyboardKitSwiftUI` contains utilities to help you with this, but you can also apply keyboard actions to any views, with completely custom looks and behaviors.

 ## Icons & Texts